ellenxtan/BioVU/README.md

       * For each admission/discharge record, find all dates from admission date to discharge dates.
       * Merge with daily status obtained above (keep Comatose, Delirious, Normal only) and redefine admission/discharge dates
          * Consecutive dates were considered as one encounter, and the first/last dates of the group of consectuvie dates were taken as admission/discharge dates.
-         * The reason we did all this was because 1) some admission/discharge record did not have a discharge date 2) around 20,000 hospital dates with daily status did not fall into any of the admission/discharge records and we do not want to throw them away.
+         * The reason we did all this was because:
+            1. some admission/discharge record did not have a discharge date.
+            2. around 20,000 hospital dates with daily status did not fall into any of the admission/discharge records and we do not want to throw them away.
       * Calculate a few summary statistics at encounter level and remove encounters without any CAM-ICU.
       * __Output Data:__ _Girard_BioVU/output/cam_stay_20190925.csv_
 ### Input data:
 * _Girard_BioVU/output/data_raw.RData_
    * Including admission/discharge data, CAM data, and RASS data
-   * Produced by Girard_BioVU/code/no_git/20181211_import_data.R
 * _Girard_BioVU/output/changed_grid_dob_20190924.csv_
    * Data used for correct GRIDs and dates
-   * Produced by Girard_BioVU/code/changed_grid_dob.R
-   * find total # of days in hospital, total # of days with CAM-ICU (to be accurate, known daily status, including Comatose, Delirious, Normal), first and last CAM-ICU and # of days inbetween, total # of com/delirium/normal
 ### Report:
 Refer to these reports for general ideas and more details.
 However, note that none of them correct for changed GRIDs.
 * _Girard_BioVU/code/no_git/20190619_cam_gap.html_